 For example, if you are looking for a life-long career, then these jobs usually require training and qualifications.
 Not all, but most.
 And as you would expect from any career path, this, more often than not, would be paid work.

-Some other types of dog jobs are more casual when it comes to whether or not a qualification or certificate is required.
+Some other types of jobs for dog lovers are more casual when it comes to whether or not a qualification or certificate is required.

 Then there are the types of jobs that you can take on a part -time basis.
 Many of these do not require any type of qualification.
 However, training of some sort is usually considered advantageous.